evidhai/notes-techpechu-com/pages/CodeDeploy.md

 	  Best practice is to use IAM session ARN to manage instances at large scale For better security use STS to create temp credentials
 	  #+END_WARNING
+- Deployment Configuration for Lambda #exam-revise
+	- Canary
+		- - Here initial x % traffic will be shifted to new version and then 100% will be directly shift